La-x-aN/personality-app/README.md

 # Personality Predictor Web Application

-This is a Flask-based web application that uses a pre-trained machine learning model to predict a user's personality type (Introvert or Extrovert) based on several input features.
+This is a Flask-based web application that uses a machine learning model to predict a user's personality type (Introvert or Extrovert) based on several input features.

 ## Table of Contents